alomf/NWSWeatherApp/README.md

-# NSW Weather Alerts App
+# NWS Weather Alerts App

 This is a **React TypeScript** application that fetches and displays active weather alerts from the **National Weather Service (NWS) API**.
 Users can **filter** and **sort** alerts while enjoying a clean, responsive UI built with **Tailwind CSS** and **Vite** for fast development.